 There are so many things that we can be doing with our students each day that will give us the “biggest bang for our buck” as educators.
 Maybe different days of the week call for a different task?
 The hardest part is managing the work with the members of our instructional team and mapping out a plan, so this chunk of instructional time does not go to waste.

-What are some of the ways you are utilizing homeroom time?
-I would LOVE to hear the ideas that are working the best with your team and students!
+What are some of the ways you are utilizing advisory time?
+I would LOVE to hear the homeroom activities that are working the best with your team and students!

 Keep me posted!